Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 From the simulation you can also put the resistor first after the voltage source and measure before it goes into the capacitor or inductor.
 The simulations were modified to do this.

+## 2025-08-20

+Remove the UART connections from the PC104.
+It's unknown if they are needed, and if they are then they will need work for active/standby.